Redocly/redocly-cli/docs/rules/path-segment-plural.md

 - `GET /customers` means getting a collection of customers
 - `GET /customers/abc` means getting customer ABC from the customers collection

-As your API grows, you'll likely hit some false positives and may also need to ignore a few outliers.
+As your API grows, you may hit some false positives and may also need to ignore a few outliers.
 That is, unless you're a purist.
 Nothing wrong with that.